rkaysen63/School_District_Analysis/README.md

   The revised `student_data_df` was merged with the `school_data_df` to form a new, "clean" `school_data_complete_df` that includes null (NaN) values for THS's ninth graders' math and reading scores.

 * In creating the District Summary, `district_summary_df`, the average math and reading scores are calculated from the "clean" `school_data_complete_df`, so that the mean of math and reading scores no longer include THS's ninth graders' scores because they are NaN. <b> ` average_math_score = school_data_complete_df["math_score"].mean()` <b>
-In order to calculate the passing math, reading and overall percentages, the total student count had to be revised to exclude THS ninth graders.
+In order to calculate the passing math, reading and overall percentages, the total student count had to be revised to exclude THS's ninth graders.
 The ninth grade count was obtained using the .loc method and subtracting the total student count. <b>
   `ths_9th_gr_count = school_data_complete_df.loc[(school_data_complete_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"), "Student ID"].count()` <b>
   `student_count = school_data_complete_df["Student ID"].count()` <b>
   `student_count_wo_ths9th = student_count - ths_9th_gr_count` <b>